mw-orcl/Move_Improve/lab-accounts.md

 ## Region

-You will be doing your labs in one of the Oracle Cloud regions.
-There are 3 regions you can choose from:  South Korea (Chuncheon), India South (Hyderabad),  Australia Southeast (Melbourne).

-Select the region closest to you.
+You will be doing all your labs in one of the Oracle Cloud regions below.
+You will be choosing the region closest to you.

+South Korea (Chuncheon)

+India South (Hyderabad)

+Australia Southeast (Melbourne)

 <img src="./images/region.PNG" style="zoom:50%;" />